Previous Humanities Forum 1999-2020

 From the African Loom to the American Quilt (Daphne Harrison Lecture) – Gladys-Marie Fry, University of Maryland

-Reflections on America’s Academic Achievement Gap: A 50-Year Perspective (Low Lecture) – Freeman Hrabowski, President, UMBC
+Reflections on America’s Academic Achievement Gap: A 50-Year Perspective (W. Augustus Low Lecture) – Freeman Hrabowski, President, UMBC

 Black Visual Theorists: a Spiritual Rendering – David Driskell, artist and scholar